Thomas is depicted as the youngest disciple.

 We have in this scripture a questioning of what is proper, but Jesus does not answer specifically.
 In other words, he does not tell them how to adhere to proper behavior, whatever that may be, within fasting, praying, giving, and eating.
 For now, however, he speaks about attitude, and not so much what a person does.
-He cautions not to do things you hate or know are wrong but appears to give a common-sense approach to all activities.
-Don’t go to God praying for your own will and getting your own way, pray in supplication instead, and avoid the attribute of arrogance.
-He does not actually say this, but this might be a good example of what he means.
+For instance, don’t go to God praying for your own will and getting your own way, pray in supplication instead, and avoid the attribute of arrogance.
 In other words, hidden attitudes will be made manifest, and a person cannot help but express them.
+Take note!

-Jesus reminds us again about what will be revealed, and that is what a person may attempt to hide.
+Jesus reminds us again about what will be revealed, and that is what a person may attempt to hide (suppress).
 From a practical point of view, the activity of hiding puts pressure on the individual.
-Hiding from arrogance and willfulness can create a pressure cooker within the soul.
-The wayfarer should take note of this, for it is best to admit who you really are before God.
+Hiding from your arrogance, stubbornness, and willfulness can create a pressure cooker within the soul.
+The Wayfarer should take note of this, for it is best to admit who you really are before God.
 Be who you are!
-There is no reason to lie about it, and this will push the door open a crack, and then allows the spirit of God to enter and enhance.
+This will push the door open a crack and then allows the spirit of God to enter and enhance.
 You do not have to tell anyone else, but it is best, to be honest before God.
-“All things are plain in the sight of heaven”, so, it seems, He can see you anyway.
+“All things are plain in the sight of heaven.”

-(7) Jesus said, “Blessed is the lion which becomes man when consumed by man; and cursed is the man whom the lion consumes, and the lion becomes man.”
-(5)
+(Th.
+7) Jesus said, “Blessed is the lion which becomes man when consumed by man; and cursed is the man whom the lion consumes, and the lion becomes man.”

-But, there is more here.
-The man can be thought of as the forgiven-man or would allude to the spiritual man, or one who is awake to their spirit and expressing so, one that has not fallen into the sleep of the flesh and forgotten his divinity.
+The man can be thought of as the forgiven man, the spiritual man, one who is awake, one that has not fallen into the sleep of the flesh and forgotten his divinity.
 He knows the lion for what it is, the lion of his or her own earthly nature.
+It must be consumed.

-The lion also takes on more than one spiritual reference.
-The lion represents the mortal-man, and careens through the earth much like a lion, and has succumbed to the beastly nature.
-He is an unenlightened man, and this would be a man or woman who has little or no vision for the spirit of God in their life.
-In like manner neither is there clarity for the lion or his animal nature.
-Being drenched in the earthly nature, and with only the animal mind to guide him, the earthly nature consumes the divine soul-mind.
-Thus the assaulting territorial beast consumes the man and thus leaves him unenlightened, dulled, unaware that he has the spirit of God alive in him.
+The lion represents the mortal man, who careens through the earth and has succumbed to beastly nature.
+He is an unenlightened man, a man or woman who has little or no vision for the spirit of God.
+Drenched in earthly nature and with only the animal mind to guide him, the territorial beast consumes the divine soul mind, leaving him unenlightened, dulled, and unaware that the spirit of God is alive in him.

-With that lack of awareness there comes the loss of many rights.
-These would include an individual’s right to pursue a spirit-created mind, as opposed to what we see today which is the psychological-created mind.
-Civil and human rights as given from God’s view, which Jesus spoke about often, as opposed to an earth version of what someone thinks is fair and equal.
-A development of sharper awareness to obligations, as well as considerations that entail others now, comes into play.
-There are many more rights and attributes that could be mentioned.
-With them we see Jesus providing us with the pathway for the reemergence of the spiritual man.
+With that lack of awareness, the loss of many rights ensues.
+These would include an individual’s right to pursue a spirit-created mind, as opposed to the psychological-created mind; civil and human rights given from God’s view, as opposed to an earth version of what someone thinks is fair and equal; the development of sharper awareness of obligations, as well as considerations that entail others.
+This loss breaks down the whole of society.

-Since Jesus came to wake up the planet, and that this has not been accomplished as yet, we can also understand that this saying points the way into what you will be.
-Thus, Jesus knew the implications should this consciousness begin to dawn upon an individual, much less the whole planet.
-For this reason, he points The Way, the future of your soul if you will, as each of us begins to walk with Him in this journey.
-When the lion as a scourge, a killer and consumer of souls, and if we see man as spirit-man by opposite consuming the scourge of his own character, we see a clear example of what each person deals within their own life, and gives clear expression to the intent of struggle each of us is engaged in.
+Jesus provides the pathway for the re-emergence of the spiritual man.
+This re-emergence becomes the daily walk, the sowing of good seeds, good deeds, and speaking and moving in the spirit.
+Jesus points the way to what you will be.
+Thus, Jesus knew the implications should this awakening begin to dawn upon the individual.
+He points to the Way, the future of your soul if you will, as each of us begins to walk with Him in this journey.
+When the lion is a scourge, a killer, and a consumer of souls, and if we see man as spirit-man by the opposite consuming the scourge of his own character, we see the direction in which Jesus speaks.

-As an aside, resting in the spirit allows for balance within this effort, and so one should not take the above as a description for constant engagement with the mortal nature.
+[As an aside, resting in the spirit allows for balance within this effort, so one should not take the above as a description of constant engagement with man’s mortal nature.
 That would be exhausting and would depress the soul besides.
-It is hoped the vision taken provides time for insight, rest, restoration, and rejuvenation.
-Some people even like to experience something called “fun”, but there seems to be no clear understanding of what exactly that is.
+It is not you who does the work, it is the spirit.
+It is hoped the vision taken provides time for insight, rest, restoration, and rejuvenation.]

 Matthew 13:47 “Again, the kingdom of heaven is like a net which was thrown into the sea and gathered fish of every kind: (48) when it was full, men drew it ashore and sat down and sorted the good into vessels but threw away the bad.”

-In Thomas, the phrase, “full of small fish” would indicate the lesser understanding, or understanding of no real value.
+In Thomas, the phrase, “full of small fish” would indicate a lesser understanding, or understanding of no real value.
 The kingdom of heaven referred to is within, and to sort the good, but to throw the bad away.
 In this case, it would not be hard for anyone to choose the larger fish, assuming the person had any sense, for that is the fish with value.
 Jesus also gives emphasis to making a choice, clear cut, of making sound spiritual decisions and choices by saying, “Whoever has ears to hear, let him hear.”
 This is another way of saying that the wise choice should be obvious.
-The first article in the section entitled Walking in The Way deals with this issue of choice and the planting of good seed.

-This scripture is covered within Your Soul Potential, section Walking in The Way, and is a longer scriptural study.
-It deals largely with where you are planting a spiritual seed or seed that will grow a good crop, and when harvested will provide bounty.
-This also deals with attitudes within the soul nature, such as being generally loving toward your fellow man, the sincerity of spiritual application, and other similar attributes, where the seed of spirit can take root and grow.
+This saying deals largely with where you are planting a spiritual seed or seed that will grow a good crop, and when harvested will provide bounty.
+This also deals with attitudes within the soul nature, such as being generally loving-forgiving toward your fellow man, the sincerity of spiritual application, and other similar attributes—where the seed of spirit can take root and grow.
 Otherwise, the soul nature will not produce any fruit, or the crop will be stunted.